on this page:

 Resident Student Parking Information

 Resident students with less than 50 earned credits are not permitted to have a vehicle on campus.
 Exceptions to this policy are very limited and rare.
 Due to the large number of upperclassmen who bring vehicles to campus we will have no room for freshmen vehicles.
 DO NOT ASSUME it is permissible to bring a vehicle to campus and then apply for a parking permit after the vehicle is here.
 Any students bringing a vehicle to campus without prior approval will be denied a permit and the vehicle must be removed immediately.
 Vehicles not removed will be towed.

-As you plan ahead, be advised that in order to be considered a sophomore, NYS Education Law requires you to have 50 or more credits.
+As you plan ahead, be advised that in order to be considered for a permit you must have 50 or more credits.
 Students without 50 credits will not be able to apply for a parking permit and will not be eligible for a parking permit until they reach 50 credits.

 - Resident Students who do not have 50 credits and bring a vehicle to campus will be booted.
 In addition the student will be denied parking privileges for one semester after they reach the 50 credit minimum.